storj/docs/app/(docs)/object-mount/user-guides/access/page.md

 s3://arn:aws:s3:us-east-1:999999999999:accesspoint:my-access-point-name
 ```

-This applies to all places a container can be specified, such as within {code}`cuno creds`, or on the command line:
+This applies to all places a container can be specified, such as within `cuno creds`, or on the command line:

 ```console
 $ cuno creds -i pair s3://arn:aws:s3:us-east-1:999999999999:accesspoint:my-access-point-name